Business support organisations - Northern Ireland

-The FSB Funding Platform offers FSB members direct access to hundreds of business funding options with a single application.
+The Federation of Small Businesses Funding Platform offers members direct access to hundreds of business funding options with a single application.
 They help you find the right funding for your business, save you precious time, and lower the overall cost of finance.

 A range of services aimed at businesses, government and the public sector: